ExpRobLab/assignment1_bundle/README.md

 - Gazebo simulation with a robot and 5 ArUco-marked boxes placed in a circular arrangement.
 - ArUco detection pipeline (via `ros_aruco_opencv` package).
 - `aruco_detections.py` node:
-  - searches for all 5 marker IDs are detected and records their transformations w.r.t the world,
+  - searches for all 5 marker IDs are detected and records their transformations for the future,
   - sorts IDs and selects the lowest remaining ID as target,
   - rotates the robot to center the marker in the camera image (angular visual servoing),
   - when centered, draws a circle on the image, publishes it on `/final_marker_image` and saves to disk,